Bike lane divider design

 So, you’ve determined the type and size of the lane dividers you need.
 How far apart to place them?
 Guidelines vary by country and transport authority: in Spain it is maximum 2.5m; in the UK 2.5-10m is recommended.
 It can make sense to place elements closer together on curves or before junctions for greater safety.
 They are often guidelines or recommendations, rather than a fixed law (but do check your local regulations).
 Again, the desired results should be taken into consideration.
 As the International Transport Forum states in their Best Practices Discussion Paper: “If the visual effect is present to deter encroachment by motor vehicles then the spacing can be left to good engineering judgement.”
 The ideal separation discourages motorists from crossing into the bike lane but considers access points to garages, etc. There must be enough space between elements so that cars can enter and exit without damaging them.

 To be able to effectively demarcate the cycle lane, you must be able to see a lane divider.
 In addition, it must be different to any other road markings to avoid confusion.
 Reflective material allows the objects to be clearly seen by day or night.
 However, ITF highlights an important and often overlooked point: “there is some sensitivity about the effect of light segregation features on the aesthetic qualities of the street, and this matter should be thoughtfully considered in context.”
 Does it fit well with existing urban design elements and provide visible protection?
 Many streets are full of visual clutter.
-The addition of thoughtfully designed elements can be an excellent way to attract more cyclists and pedestrians.
+Adding thoughtfully designed elements can be an excellent way to attract more cyclists and pedestrians.